 By mid-2017, we really wanted to redesign our website.
-It's not that our old site was bad, per se, but it was a bit outdated and no longer a reflection of how we wanted to position ourselves.
+It wasn't that our old site was bad per se, but it was a bit outdated and no longer a reflection of how we wanted to position ourselves.

 We decided that we would give ourselves the whole A+R treatment.